-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Southwest Mississippi Community College President, Horace C. Holmes for his 50 years of outstanding service to this institution and to the Community/Junior College System of Mississippi, and extend to him and his family the best wishes of the Senate for continued success.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the extraordinary artwork, sculpture and statues created by Brookhaven, Mississippi's Dr. J. Kim Sessums, and extend to him and his family the best wishes of the Senate for success in his future projects.

-BE IT FURTHER RESOLVED, That this resolution be presented to President Holmes at Southwest Mississippi's celebration in his honor in conjunction with annual Homecoming activities, and be forwarded to the State Board for Community and Junior Colleges and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Sessums and be made available to the Capitol Press Corps.